Kong Tek Chun Ong

 Kong Tek Chun Ong (廣澤尊王 (Kóng-te̍k Chun-ông)), is the patron deity of Nan'an in Chinese folk religion.
 He has a unique image of crossing his right leg and dropping his left leg.
-He is a deified shepherd from Anxi, southern Fujian who lived during the Five Dynasties and Ten Kingdoms period (907-979), and was well-known for his filial piety and honesty.
-The religious movement spread from Nan'an to the entirety of Hoklo people and to Taiwan, Hong Kong, and Southeast Asia with the migration of Hoklo people from there.
-During the reign of the Guangxu Emperor, a detailed account of his life and following was written.
+He is a deified shepherd from Anxi, Fujian who lived during the Five Dynasties and Ten Kingdoms period (907-979), and was well-known for his filial piety and honesty.
+The religious movement spread from Nan'an to the entirety of Hoklo people and to Taiwan, Hong Kong, and Southeast Asia.